Arnie Herber: Green Bay Packers

 Green Bay had posted an undefeated 12–0–1 record and won the NFL title in 1929, the year before Herber was on the roster.
-In his first year, 1930, the Packers continued their success and won another title with Herber playing tailback in the famous Notre Dame Box formation.
-In 1931, with Herber throwing more than usual for that era to early greats like John "Blood" McNally, the Packers reeled off nine straight wins to start the season and won a third straight title.
+In his first year, the Packers continued their success and won another title with Herber playing tailback in the famous Notre Dame Box formation.
+In 1931, with Herber throwing more than usual for that era to early greats like Johnny Blood, the Packers reeled off nine straight wins to start the season and won a third straight title.
 No other team in NFL history, besides the Packers themselves in the 1960s, has won three consecutive titles.

 The NFL did not start keeping statistics until —when they did that year, Herber finished as the top passer in the league with 639 yards and nine touchdowns.
 He won the passing title again in 1934 with 799 yards and eight touchdowns.
 But Herber reached his peak as a pro starting in 1935 with the arrival of Don Hutson, the league's first true wide receiver, who changed the game with his graceful moves, precise patterns, and superb hands.
 Herber loved to throw the ball long and was a perfect fit for Hutson's talent.
 Hutson's first NFL reception was an 83-yard touchdown pass from Herber on the first play of the game when the Packers beat the Chicago Bears, 7–0.
 In 1936, Herber and Hutson rewrote the NFL passing-receiving record book.
 Herber tossed a record 177 passes for a record 1,239 yards, and 11 touchdowns.
 Hutson set new records with 34 catches, 526 yards receiving, and eight touchdowns, all marks he would soon improve.
-Green Bay finished 10-1-1 and went to the NFL title game, which they won 21-6 over the Boston Redskins at the Polo Grounds in New York.
+Green Bay finished 10–1–1 and went to the NFL title game, which they won 21–6 over the Boston Redskins at the Polo Grounds in New York.
 In that game, Green Bay passed for 153 yards and Herber threw two touchdowns, one to Hutson.

 Sharing time with another great passer, Cecil Isbell, Herber led the Packers to the title game again in 1938 and 1939.
-In the 1938 championship game, Green Bay lost to the New York Giants 23–17 at the Polo Grounds despite another touchdown pass from Herber.
+In the 1938 championship game, Green Bay lost to the New York Giants 23–17 at the Polo Grounds, despite another touchdown pass from Herber.
 In 1939, Green Bay avenged that loss with a 27–0 drubbing of the Giants in Milwaukee.
 Herber threw for another touchdown in the 1939 title game.
 In 1940, Isbell began to get more playing time and Herber was waived at the end of training camp in 1941, and retired after 11 seasons with Green Bay.